Eveble/eveble/website/docs/api/classes/employee.md

 **Returns:** *[Props](../modules/types.md#props)*

-Transformed legacy properties or thier unchanged state if up to date.
+Transformed legacy properties or their unchanged state if up to date.

 ___